jeffswartz/poctestnetwork/README.md

 ## Network Stats API

-It is an undocumented and experimental API, which you dynamically monitor the following statistics for a subscriber:
+This is an undocumented and experimental API, which you dynamically monitor the following statistics for a subscriber:

 * Audio and video bytes received